wp-plugins/gwolle-gb/readme.txt

 ==	Thank you! ==

-* timomaas for the Dutch translation
+* timomaas for the dutch translation
+* Daniel Speichert for the polish translation
+* José Luis Sanz Ruiz for the spanish translation
+* cobestran.com for the french translation
-* All the bug posters, including Berrie Pelser, Sebastian Moeller, voodoobanshee, Peter Pollack, Werner Traschuetz, Dean Suhr
+* All the bug posters, including Berrie Pelser, Sebastian Moeller, voodoobanshee, Peter Pollack, Werner Traschuetz, Dean Suhr, Georg K.

+== WANTED ==

+Beta testers wanted!
+I'm currently looking for people willing to test new releases of the plugin before I release it to the public.
+Due the fact that I've got only two sites to test the plugin with I need some people who test the plugin on their site.
+If you wanted to participate please let me know.
+Write me an email or add a comment to the plugin's homepage.
+Thanks in advance!

 == Frequently Asked Questions ==